 Horses immediately link observation to an action.
 Amongst people there’s an (often unconscious) colouring between observation and action due to the own frame of reference.

-Giving words to what you notice in interaction and checking whether what you notice is what the other means, creates space and lays the foundations for finding (out-of-the-box) possibilities and alternatives.
+Describing what you notice in interaction and checking whether what you notice is what the other intends to communicate, creates space and is the bedrock of constructive, open interaction.